p-m-p/jQuery-Stickybox/README.md

 * speed (default = 150) - the duration of the animation
 * easing (default = 'linear') - the easing to use for the animation
 * padding (default = 10) - amount of padding from top of window
+* constrain (default = false) - set true to stop from scrolling out of parent

 Methods
 ---